Gardening Covent Garden Accessibility Statement

 • WCAG 2.1 AA alignment — we strive to maintain compliance and address issues promptly when identified.

-Information panel and staff assisting a visitor at a community gardening site If you encounter a barrier while visiting any of our Covent Garden gardening sites or using our digital materials, please let us know so we can help and make improvements.
+A person wearing a red t-shirt, blue gloves, and a patterned blue head covering is seated on a low stone wall in a well-maintained garden located in Covent Garden, London.
+The individual appears to be gardening, possibly weeding or planting among a vibrant array of flowering plants and shrubs.
+The garden features a variety of lush green vegetation, including dense patches of small flowering plants in shades of purple, pink, and yellow, creating a colourful and lively outdoor space.
+In the background, there are tall trees and neatly trimmed hedges that define the garden's landscape, with natural sunlight illuminating the scene on a clear day.
+The garden surface shows a mix of soil, paving, and grassy lawn areas, with some sections bordered by edged flower beds.
+The environment is peaceful and lush, representative of a well-cared-for urban garden space that could benefit from professional gardening services to maintain its thriving appearance.
+This scene exemplifies detailed outdoor landscaping typical of London's Covent Garden district, emphasizing natural plant arrangements and outdoor maintenance in a well-structured garden setting.
+If you encounter a barrier while visiting any of our Covent Garden gardening sites or using our digital materials, please let us know so we can help and make improvements.
 We welcome reports of accessibility issues and requests for reasonable adjustments; for example, arranging a quieter time to visit, providing a tactile tour, or reserving an accessible workbench.
 To make an accessibility request or to raise a concern, please contact the organisation through the usual contact methods provided on signage or at our information points — staff will pass your request to the accessibility team for a timely response.
 We aim to respond and, where appropriate, put interim solutions in place while longer-term fixes are scheduled.

 We review this statement periodically and update our practices to reflect new guidance, stakeholder input, and technological improvements.
 Our goal is that Gardening in Covent Garden and all related community green spaces are usable, welcoming, and safe for people of all abilities.
 Thank you for helping us improve accessible gardening across Covent Garden — your observations and requests are valuable and are treated with care.